Gotrax G4 Review

 The G4 not only passed the brake test on flat terrain, but it performed well on hills too.
 We tested these disc brakes while descending on hills of varying steepness — five to 15-percent — and they never failed.

 The G4 is an all-around crowd-pleaser.
 It offers a reliable range and a smooth ride.
 Power-wise, it holds its own on most uphill terrain, and the dual brake system helps us feel comfortable and in control on even steep descents.
 We loved riding this compact transportation device.
-If you're willing to shovel out a little extra cash for a scooter you will use frequently, you won't be disappointed.
+If you're willing to shovel out a little extra cash for a scooter you will use frequently, we don't think you'll be disappointed.

 — Hayley Thomas and Austin Palmer